 - After soliciting feedback from membership on a draft policy, the Board announced new Meeting Safety Policy on January 3, 2020.

 - The SAA hired two ombuds--an independent and confidential resource--for all Austin and now all San Francisco meeting attendees to have the option to consult.

 - To facilitate better dialogue with members, the Board announced a new social media policy on September 16, 2019.

 - All SAA staff participated in anti-sexual harassment training on July 10, 2019.

 - SAA’s Native American Scholarship Program needs to be—and is—Title IX compliant because we use National Science Foundation funds for many of those scholarships.

 - The Board created the SAA Task Force on Sexual and Anti-Harassment Policies and Procedures to review and update the SAA’s existing policies on sexual harassment (2015) and anti-harassment (2018) and the procedures for implementing these policies at SAA events, so that the situations that occurred at the 2019 SAA annual meeting do not happen again.
-The Task Force will report to the Board in October with short-term and longer-term recommendations on a schedule to be established in conjunction with its board liaison, President Watkins.
-The most recent update of the Task Force is published in the September issue of The SAA Archaeological Record.

 - The SAA is collaborating with other societies to address harassment.

 - The SAA President attended the EAA Presidents Lunch on gender equality.